swift-nav/libsbp/c/examples/v4/cpp_example/README.md

 This example demonstrates parsing SBP from a file using the C++ classes

 ## Requirements
-On Debian-based systems (including Ubuntu 12.10 or later) you can get all the requirements with:
+On Debian based systems (including Ubuntu) you can get all the requirements with:

 ```shell